yri066/dota2_mineweeper_bot/README.md

 - It will prioritize to activate clocks and mana vials if possible
 - It's not a cheat, it's just a tool to help you solve the minigame
 - It's not a bot, it's a script that simulates mouse clicks

+## Notes
+- It helps to go through easiest minesweeper patterns only: when around number all fields are 100% mines or 100% enpty fields.
+- It is intended to be used with human interaction.
+Hold Q to stop it, then press win+prntScr to take screenshot and esc.
+Find complez moves, afterwards click S again to continue bot.